sorz/mpv-llm-subtrans/README.md

 Put this file on `%APPDATA%\mpv\script-opts\` or `~/.config/mpv/script-opts/`.

+## Tested models

+You can try any OpenAI API-compatible service, but some don't follow our prompt very well.

+Working:

+- `gpt-4o-mini` from OpenAI
+- `deepseek-chat` from DeepSeek

+Not working:

+- `gemini-2.5-pro-exp-03-25` from Gemini

 ## Tips

 - The default key binding is `Alt+T`, press once to start,